Get

 The 16 Tips for Moving House With a Cat

 There are three discernable stages during a house move: packing and preparation, the move itself, and the unpacking and settling-in phase.
-These stages will impact your kitty’s emotions, and this list of tips has been prepared according to these stages.
+These stages will impact your kitty’s life, and this list of tips has been prepared according to these stages.

 pretty cat with a lion cut shave haircut lying at home

-Image Credit: Kirk Fisher, Shutterstock
+Image By: Kirk Fisher, Shutterstock

 Pre-Move Preparation